futatuki/viewvc/src/lib/README-altsvn.txt

 [To do]
 * more testing.
-  - integration test on Python 2.x
-  - unit test on Python 3.x
+  - especially test for remote repos on Python 3
-  - bin/svndbadmin has been rewrited to use vclib.altsvn._svn* instead,
-    but not tested at all yet
 * improve build and install process
   - platforms other than Unix like environment